aashish180703/aashish180703/README.md

 - 👋 Hi, I’m @aashishGupta
-- 👀 I’m interested in Competitive Programming
+- 👀 I’m interested in Competitive Programming and web development
-- 🌱 I’m currently learning DSA in java
+- 🌱 I’m currently learning DSA in c++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him